-The Ultimate Guide to Growing Your Small Law FirmBusiness Advice & Research
+The Ultimate Guide: How to Grow a Law FirmBusiness Advice & Research

-When you own and operate your own law firm, it’s not enough to be a great attorney — you also need financial, marketing, management, HR, and even sales skills in order to run a successful small business.
+When you own and operate your own law firm, it’s not enough to be a great attorney — you also need financial, marketing, management, HR, and even sales skills in order to run a successful small firm like a business.
+If you want to intimately understand how to grow a law firm, it’s vital that you put the right relationships, legal technology, and practices into place.
 Unless you managed to pick up a business degree on your way to your J.D., there’s a lot you’ll need to brush up on in order to successfully scale your law firm.

 There’s plenty of merit to figuring things out as you go along, but when your growing law firm is at stake, it’s essential that you do everything in your power to prevent costly mistakes and minimize your firm’s liability.
 From conducting market and financial research to protecting yourself from potential lawsuits and compliance violations, we’ve covered the basics you’ll need to start planning your law firm’s expansion.